gurkcode/Gurk-ai/README.md

 # Gurk

-Guck is an experimental AI entity.
+Gurk is an experimental AI entity.

 It observes humans, processes the internet, and replies with chaotic intelligence.